Former car rental garage on prominent Mansfield road set for new lease of life

 Works have been under way on the site in recent weeks to give the land a facelift.

-And now Mansfield-based High Oakham Service Centre has confirmed it plans to turn the land into a car service and MoT centre.
+And now Mansfield-based High Oakham Service Centre has confirmed it plans to turn the disused building into a car service and MoT centre – the land at the front has reportedly recently opened as a car wash.

 The proposals, submitted to Mansfield Council this month, state the building would be used for car servicing, maintenance, repairs and MoTs by trained professionals.